baderas/package-freshplayerplugin/README.md

 This script packages Freshplayerplugin for Debian<br />
 Tested with Freshplayerplugin version 0.3.1 on Debian Jessie

+Warning: This script worked for me but is kind of raw and unpolished.
+Use at your own risk!

 **Thx to:**<br />
 i-rinat <ibragimovrinat@mail.ru> for Freshplayerplugin<br />
 https://github.com/i-rinat/freshplayerplugin<br />